 For more information about parenting arrangements, click here.

 The Family Court decides how to divide your property.
 There is no automatic presumption of an equal division of property.
 The Court will consider the extent of the asset pool to be distributed; the financial and non-financial contributions of both parties; and their respective future financial needs.

-Superannuation is now regarded as a family asset which can be divided when a marriage breaks down.
-However, this does not yet apply to de-facto relationships.
+Superannuation is now regarded as property which can be divided when a marriage breaks down.
+However, this does not yet apply to de-facto relationships in Western Australia.
 You should ask for legal, taxation and financial planning advice before proceeding with a superannuation splitting order.

-Yes, they are legally valid and enforceable if they meet certain necessary requirements.
+Yes, they are legally valid and enforceable if they meet certain strict legislative requirements.
 However, this applies only to such Agreements made after December 2000.